 IMF - International Monetary Fund

 The highest decision-making body of the IMF is the Board of Governors, which meets once a year, during the IMF–World Bank Annual Meetings.
 The Meetings, which take place in September or October, are held in Washington for two consecutive years and in another member country in the third year.
 The IMF Board of Governors is advised by the International Monetary and Financial Committee (IMFC) and the Development Committee (DC).
 The IMFC meets twice a year, during the Spring and Annual Meetings.
 The DC is a joint committee that advises the Boards of Governors of the IMF and the World Bank

 The working language of the IMF is English.
 Other languages, mainly Arabic, Chinese, French, Russian, Portuguese, and Spanish, are used in the IMF’s interaction with member countries.
 Local languages are often used in the field.
 A policy of disseminating information in languages other than English (LOEs) is in effect.

-IMF Language Services is a group within the Technology and General Services Department.
-Language Services provides translation and interpretation services, both locally and abroad, to facilitate communication between the IMF, its member countries, media (all forms), and the general public.
-Although the Fund maintains a core of staff translators and interpreters, a significant portion of the work is performed by freelancers based in the United States and around the globe.
-Interpretation Services has a roster of over 4,000 freelance interpreters in over 110 countries and provides approximately 12,000 days of interpretation per year.
+IMF Language Services is a group within the Corporate and Facilities Department.
+Language Services provides translation and interpretation services, both locally and abroad, to facilitate communication between the IMF, its member countries, multimedia, and the general public.
+Although the Fund maintains a core of staff translators and interpreters, a significant portion of the work is performed by freelancers based in the U.S. and around the globe.
+Interpretation Services has a roster of over 4,000 freelance interpreters in over 110 countries and provides approximately 15,000 days of interpretation per year.

-The IMF currently employs approximately 2,400 staff, half of whom are economists.
-Most of them work at the IMF's headquarters in Washington, D.C.
-IMF Language Services currently employs approximately 50 staff, one third of whom have interpretation duties, the other third are translators, and the remaining third are support staff.
+IMF Language Services currently employs approximately 50 staff, one third of whom have interpretation duties, the other third is comprised by translators, and the remaining third by support staff.
 Staff interpreters are located in their respective language sections.
 All IMF staff interpreters perform translation or managerial duties.

-Senior Interpreters act as team leaders.
-They assist in training conference interpreters and in coordinating and evaluating their work; conduct research in specific fields connected with IMF activities and policies, especially terminology for meetings and missions; and assist in the assessment of interpretation and translation tests and in the interviews of prospective contractual candidates.
+Senior Interpreters act as team leaders, assist in training conference interpreters and incoordinating and evaluating their work; conduct research in specific fields connected with IMF activities and policies, especially terminology for meetings and missions; assist in the assessment of interpretation and translation tests and in the interviews of prospective contractual candidates.